Zdafeng/FlareReal600/README.md

 ### FlareReal600
-**FlareReal600**, the first real paired nighttime flare removal dataset, consists of 600 real-paired flare images with 2k resolution.
+**FlareReal600**, the first real paired nighttime flare removal dataset, consists of 600 real-paired flare images with 2k/4k resolution.

 ### Update

+- **2024.05.20**: We released our FlareReal600 dataset (4k resolution) and 500 real-captured flare patterns.
 - **2024.01.15**: We released the training codes and our FlareReal600 dataset (2k resolution).

 ### Installation